rotki/docs/usage-guides/index.md

 This guide explains how to use the rotki application.

+> [!TIP]
+> **Using rotki for tax reporting?** Jump to the [Tax Accounting Guide](/usage-guides/tax-accounting) for a focused walkthrough of connecting your data, reviewing transactions, and generating your PnL report.

 ## First Time Sign-Up

 When you start rotki, you'll see a sign-in/signup prompt. rotki is a local app, so your account only exists on your local system.
 Your account on [rotki.com](https://rotki.com/) is only for managing premium subscription payments.